How To Keep Your Clear Aligners Clean and Bright During Treatment

 - Brush your teeth after eating or drinking before re-inserting your aligners.

 Just as good oral hygiene is important for your teeth, it is also good for your aligners.
 But do not treat your aligners like they are your teeth.
-Toothpaste can be too abrasive for use on aligners, and it may make little scratches on your aligners, making them less translucent and more opaque or noticeable.
+Toothpaste can be too abrasive for use on aligners, and can make little scratches on them.
+This can cause them to become less translucent and more opaque or noticeable.
 Instead, here are some safe ways to clean and remove stains from aligners:

 - Regularly wash your aligners with soap and water, and thoroughly rinse.

 - Brush your aligners with a soft bristle toothbrush

 - Do not soak aligners in a heavy solution overnight for an extended period, or using boiling water.
 You should also avoid using toothpaste, which may have some abrasive crystals that could impact the clarity of your aligners.

 Other Questions I Get Asked

 When patients have an aligner that has started yellowing, they will usually ask me if they can go back to a previous aligner or advance to their next one.
 Unfortunately, old aligners are not an option, as this will cause the teeth to move back to the position of that aligner.
 Old aligners should be properly disposed of after their usage period.
 Similarly, patients should not advance to their next aligner unless their doctor says they can do so.
 Advancing too quickly means that your teeth may not have had enough time to move to the desired position directed by your current aligner.
 By inserting the next aligner you may experience discomfort as the movement may be too much too soon.